Deepest Lakes in Minnesota: Top 25 Ranked by Depth (2026)

 Lake Superior, which forms Minnesota's northeast border, is the deepest lake touching the state at 1,332 ft.
-Among lakes entirely within Minnesota, Gilbert Pit Lake in St. Louis County is the deepest at 443 feet.
+Among lakes entirely within Minnesota, the deepest is in our top-25 list below.
 Below: the 25 deepest monitored lakes entirely within Minnesota, ranked by maximum depth.

 Top 25 Deepest Inland Lakes in Minnesota